CuongDuong2710/learning_smart_contract/senior_track_LearnWeb3DAO/maximal_extractable_value_(MEV)/README.md

 > Searchers run complex algorithms and bots to try to make profit on-chain

+## Frontrunning

+## Flashbots

 🤔 Why do miners choose to run the Flashbots software?

 > Because they cannot keep track of all MEV opportunities alone

 🤔 Today, most of the MEV is extracted by?

 > Searchers

+## Use cases of MEV and Flashbots

+### Liquidations

+Similarly, when the borrower gets liquidated, some part of their collateral goes to the lender which includes interest and the borrowed money.
+Along with that the borrower also `has to pay a liquidation fee which goes to the user/bot which started the liquidation transaction.`

+`Searchers` run algorithms to keep track of borrowers on various lending protocols to detect if someone can be liquidated.
+If they find an opportunity to liquidate someone, they can extract MEV from that opportunity by `being the first to get their liquidation transaction mined therefore earning the liquidating fees.`

+### Sandwich Attacks

+1. Searcher sells a lot of `Token A` for `Token B`, driving down the price of `Token A` and driving up the price of `Token B`
+2. User's transaction goes through, which also sells a lot of `Token A` for `Token B`, but receives less `Token B` than originally anticipated.
+This further drives down `Token A` price and increases `Token B` price.
+3. Searcher sells back their `Token B` for `Token A`, ending up with more `Token A` than they started off with, making a profit.

+Since searchers add two transactions to the block right before and after the user's large trade, it is called a Sandwich Attack.

+### Recovering funds from compromised accounts

 🤔 What is an example of an MEV opportunity?